sanskrit/raw_etexts_english/blogs/manasataramgini/2004-06-05_panchatantra-indias-great-product-origin-and-evolution.md

 +++
-title = "Panchatantra- India’s great product: origin andxa0evolution"
+title = "Panchatantra- India’s great product: origin and evolution"

 +++
 ****What were the origins of the pa\~nchatantra (PT) of the great